 - Resolution: VGA, DVI or HDMI screen 1366×768

 The Elive Linux is Debian based Linux distro and uses the Enlightenment Desktop environment as a user interface.
-It was developed and maintained by a single person via the donations amount.
-It has the customized version of Enlightenment to offer light and fast Linux desktop environment that allows it work great on the oldest computers and because of Debian based it is stable as well.
+It was developed and maintained by a single person via the number of donations.
+It has the customized version of Enlightenment to offer light and fast Linux desktop environment that allows it to work great on the oldest computers and because of Debian based it is stable as well.

 The Elive can be easily handled by the Linux beginners and non-experience users because of the mixture of Windows and a kind of MacOS interface look such as the docker and the folder icon are both seems familiar.